Designations Congruent with Things: Chapter 6

 He dreads the possibility of recognizing it in Newton.

-Because Newton’s mind, after all, was and is a unique thing, impatient and quick and well-intentioned and sloppy, brashly arrogant to the point of blindness, inventive and adaptable, creating the clash of intellectual discord wherever it is directed—in short, not the sort of mind that one comes across every day, and not the kind of mind that one would necessarily choose to expose to the kaiju anteverse, if one had a choice in the matter.
+Because Newton’s mind, after all, was and is a unique thing, impatient and quick and well-intentioned and sloppy, brashly arrogant to the point of blindness, inventive and adaptable, creating the clash of intellectual discord wherever it’s directed—in short, not the sort of mind that one comes across every day and not the kind of mind one would necessarily choose to expose to the kaiju anteverse, if one had a choice in the matter.

 He does not fault his own reasoning.

-But that does not mean that he does not regret it.
+But that does not mean he doesn’t regret it.

-When Hermann’s MRI is completed, the medical technician tells him that his results will be available shortly, pending review by their offsite tele-radiology service, informs him he can substitute his scrubs for his clothes, and asks him to fetch Dr. Geiszler.
+When Hermann’s MRI is completed, the medical technician tells him his results will be available shortly, pending review by their offsite teleradiology service, informs him he can substitute his scrubs for his clothes, and asks him to fetch Dr. Geiszler.

 Hermann dons his slacks and sweater and straightens his hair to the best of his ability in absence of comb or mirror, and then, resolutely ignoring his headache, eye ache, and leg pain, proceeds into the main floorspace of the med bay.

-Newton is sitting at a computer meant for medical staff, which he has somehow coaxed into playing an obnoxious and relatively obscure example of ‘alternative hip hop’ from the mid nineteen nineties that Hermann very much wishes he could not identify.
+Newton is sitting at a computer meant for medical staff, which he has coaxed into playing an obnoxious and relatively obscure example of “alternative hip-hop” from the mid nineteen nineties that Hermann very much wishes he could not identify.

 Alas, he can.